 This short blog post will cover why testimonials are important, how to use them effectively on your website, and the many other testimonials that can support your marketing.

 Testimonials are a head nodder.
 Everyone agrees that they’re important.
 But this often results in testimonials being used poorly.
 To unleash their power, it’s important to understand testimonials’ role in supporting the customer’s journey.
 Why are testimonials important?

 Testimonials support your promise.
 They are reasons to believe your claim.
 Testimonials provide third-party verification that your claims are valid.
 Testimonials for websites are trust elements.

 More head nodders, but stop and think about this for a moment.
-When you deploy testimonials on your websites, are you keeping these truths in mind?
+Are you keeping these truths in mind when you deploy testimonials on your websites?
 Given what I see when I’m doing Six Seconds or Less Website Audits, I suspect you aren’t.

 Fifteen testimonials buried in a carousel at the bottom of your home page will not deliver.
 Six-sentence testimonials (a wall of words) will not deliver.
 Multi-paragraph testimonials will not deliver.
 Testimonials without visual support will not deliver.

 Now that I’ve depressed you, let’s explore how testimonials can be more effective.

 Consider the journey your customer is on.
 We go into this in detail in the post Six Ways to Engage Website Visitors in Six Seconds or Less.
 Trust building is important on every web page, especially the home page.
 But be mindful of the role these trust-building elements have.
 Trust elements should do their job efficiently by providing reasons to believe that your offer can solve the prime prospect’s problem.
 Nor more, no less.